Saransh-cpp/ORION/README.md

 Earth observation satellites generate far more data than their limited comm windows can downlink, and most of it is open ocean, empty desert, cloud cover, which is scientifically worthless.
 Our mission's approach was to downlink everything and sort on the ground, which would have wasted precious bandwidth and pass time.

 ORION runs a vision-language model directly on the satellite's on-board computer, classifies each frame in real time, and only downlinks what matters.
 The "what matters" can change mission-to-mission, which would require fine-tuning the VLM on specific data, but ORION serves as a prototype, showing that this approach is technically viable.
-Furthermore, the local experiments (and the math) proves that this approach does cut-down downlink data and runs in an orbital environment without much issues.
+Furthermore, the local experiments (and the math) prove that this approach does cut down downlink data and runs in an orbital environment without significant issues.

+One of my main aims with this project was to show that Liquid's LFM2 models can run in an orbital environment by simulating one end-to-end.
+DPhi recently (during the hackathon) [validated this on actual hardware in orbit](https://www.dphispace.com/news/clustergate-2-llm-on-orbit).
+ORION goes further: it runs entirely on CPU (no orbital GPU) and wraps the model in a complete triage system with flight software, autonomous mode management, and selective downlink.

 ## Build and deployment